 Solid surface countertops are great because they’re easily customizable and often made to order.

 It is much cheaper than other materials, but that comes with its own price.
-Anything hotter than 100 degrees Celsius will permanently damage it.
+Placing anything hotter than 100 degrees Celsius will permanently damage it.

 While this material is great for creating seamless curves and designs, solid surface usually contains acrylic components, making this countertop porous and easily stained.
 Hence, you’ll need to exercise some care when it comes to maintaining your kitchen surface.

 Most people associate marble with luxury – palaces come to mind.
 But in fact, it can sometimes be cheaper than granite!
 However, the recent low supply of marble slabs has pushed up the prices of marble turning it into a niche market.